 - If you head north, stop at the Punakaiki Pancake Rocks, located about halfway between Greymouth and Westport, which mark the gateway to Paparoa National Park.

 - If you head south, don’t miss out on seeing the Franz Josef and/or Fox glaciers in Westland National Park.
-If you have time, definitely go glacier trekking.
+And, if you have time, definitely go glacier trekking.

 Be prepared for the west coast’s quickly-changing weather, along with some impressive coastal vistas.